Why did a school handcuff an 8-year-old student?

 Click Here to See How Arrests, Expulsions and Corporal Punishment Differ Across the U.S.

-Ryan, who is black, was suspended and forced to go to court to clear his name.
+Ryan, who is black, was suspended and forced to go to court.
 This past January the prosecutor ultimately declined to press charges, but retains the right to bring back charges for one year.

 "I think the whole situation was handled wrong," Ryan's mother Shamise said, adding that her son now has trouble trusting authority figures.
 "The principal, she should've been the one addressing the situation, not the officer."